-Patient education is an important aspect of the patient experience at Stanford Hospital & Clinics (SHC).
+Patient education is an important aspect of the patient experience at Stanford Health Care (SHC).
 SHC strives for a patient centric, supportive learning environment which engages the patient and promotes a wellness health model.
 Teaching strategies include the use of demonstrations, multi-media presentations, audio and video tools, and computer technology.

 Nurses are primary patient educators and are supported in this role by the Patient Education Council.
 This Council was developed to standardize and enhance patient educational outcomes.
 The Council is responsible for establishing a process for the development and approval of materials to ensure that they meet the needs of patients and Clinicians.